IceFreez3r/marketplace-tracker/README.md

 <img src="./images/readme/marketplace_overview.png" alt="Marketplace Overview" width="600">

-On the sell tab low cost items are highlighted in relation to the maximum price in the collected data:
+On the buy tab low cost items are highlighted in relation to the maximum price in the collected data:
 - <95% of maximum price &rarr; red 🔴
 - <80% of maximum price &rarr; yellow 🟡
 - <60% of maximum price &rarr; green 🟢